-This five day (Level 3) course is normally held on 5 consecutive Saturdays.
-It offers high quality, interactive training for anyone wishing to learn the skills required to mediate between individuals.
+This course offers high quality, interactive training for anyone wishing to learn the skills required to mediate between individuals.
 Mediation skills are applicable to many situations and professional sectors including housing, young peoples' services, family support, education and many more.
 Participants will learn, develop and practice the art of mediation through exercises, group work and role play.
 Accreditation requires submission of an end of course assessment portfolio but this is not required to complete this training.

 This course includes:

 > The mediation process - step by step

 > How to prepare, facilitate and conclude a mediation

 > Encouraging participation in mediation

 > Ethical and professional standards

 We offer specialist accredited intergenerational mediation training based on our years of experience delivering our Time 2 Talk service.
 This specific mediation service supports young people, their families or other adults in their lives to improve communication and understanding and to re-establish more effective relationships.
 The course looks at inter-generational relationships and the conflicts that can arise, develops existing mediation skills and includes:

 This course is designed to supplement our basic Mediation Skills training course (or similar accredited training course) and is a pre-requisite for anyone wishing to mediate disputes involving children.